bigmoby/addon-wireguard-client/wireguard/DOCS.md

 Basically, it allows for data coming in from your VPN client will be routed to other places like your home network, or the internet.

-To enable IP forwarding, run the following commands directly on your **host** system (e.g., Ubuntu, Debian).
+To enable IP forwarding, run the following commands directly on your **host** HASSIO system.

 ```bash
 sudo sysctl -w net.ipv4.ip_forward=1